belovedpearl/Historic_Center_Quiz_PP2/README.md

 ---

-* The design choice was dictated by my ability to use the knowledge gained from the first module of the course.
-While presenting challenges, it allowed me to achieve a further growth in understanding of the concepts taught better.

-* From the start of the program, I aimed to design a website that covers in detail the concepts taught in the module and more.
+* For simplicity and my hope to learn more so that users can improve the game appearance to their desired choice, I have opted to use linear gradient to design the body.

 ### Font

-* Roboto
+* Andika
-    * Evokes a clean and bold style which prompts its readers wanting to act.
+    * I believe it is a clean font for this game and its bold, its sourcr is google font.
-* Archivo
+* Sans-serif
-    * I believe it complements and blends with Roboto font to give a meaning outlook to the design.
+    * This is set as a fall-back font for device that might not load google fonts and its easily available.

 ### Colour Scheme